lukecd/view-from-my-window/README.md

 ![Project Overview](https://github.com/lukecd/view-from-my-window/blob/main/slides/01-workflow.png?raw=true)
 When working with Lens, social posts are called Publications.
 To create a Publication you create structured metadata describing the Publication, upload that metadata to Bundlr and then pass the URL of the metadata to a Lens React hook.

 Since we're doing image posts, there's one extra step.
 Before uploading the metadata to Bundlr, you need to upload the image to Bundlr and then embed the image URL in the post metadata.
-So for image Publications (Posts), you n+1 uploads to Bundlr, where n is the number of images used in the post.
+So for image Publications (Posts), you'll require n+1 uploads to Bundlr, where n is the number of images used in the post.

 Most of this code is in the file `Pages/MyView.js`.